Guidelines for Using Enphase Trademarks and Copyrights

 A trademark or service mark is a word, name, symbol, device, design or phrase used to identify Enphase goods and services and to distinguish them from the goods and services of others.

-These guidelines govern use of our trademarks and service marks, and copyrights, by authorized partners, including distributors, installers, customers, licensees, and other parties.
-These parties may use Enphase marks only when authorized by a specific license in writing, subject to and contingent on compliance with the terms of such license, and only for so long as the use is consistent with the following guidelines.
-As used below, the term “Authorized parties” refers to parties with such a specific written license, and these Guidelines do not grant any license to use Enphase Trademarks or Copyrights.
+These guidelines govern use of our trademarks, service marks, and copyrights (jointly referred to in these Guidelines as “marks”), by authorized partners, including distributors, installers, customers, licensees, and other parties.
+These parties may use Enphase marks only when authorized by a specific license in writing, subject to and contingent on compliance with the terms of such license, and only for so long as the use is consistent with these Guidelines.
+As used below, the term “Authorized Parties” refers to parties with such a specific written license, and these Guidelines do not grant any license to use Enphase trademarks or copyrights.